 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This helps ensure that the work is done properly using current best installation practices.
-In Iowa, anyone making at least $2,000 annually from non-DIY electrical or solar energy work is a contractor and must pursue licensure from the Division of Labor.
-To install solar photovoltaic systems, a company will need an journeyman or electrical contractor license.
+It's imperative that your solar installer has the proper licensing.
+This helps ensure that the work is done properly using the most up-to-date installation methods.
+In Iowa, anyone making at least $2,000 per year from non-DIY electrical or solar energy work is a contractor and must pursue licensure from the Division of Labor.
+To install solar PV systems, a company will need an journeyman or electrical contractor license.

 To find a solar installer that fits your budget, ask for free, detailed quotes from 3–5 providers.
 The quotes should outline all costs and list the solar equipment included.
 Looking at several quotes helps you identify the most cost-effective option.

 Top-notch solar installations should have strong workmanship and performance guarantees.
 A workmanship guarantee covers installation issues, such as poor wiring, cracks in the panels, or poor alignment.
-A performance guarantee ensures a minimum energy output.
-Comprehensive guarantees indicate that a solar company believes in its work.
+A performance warranty guarantees a minimum energy output.
+Comprehensive guarantees show that a solar company believes in its work.

 Incentive Type: Property Tax Incentive